-Debs first experience in politics was as a young man in Terre Haute, as City Clerk, where he served two terms beginning in 1879.
-In 1894, he ran successfully as a Democrat to represent Terre Haute in the Indiana General Assembly.
+Debs’ first experience in politics was as a young man in Terre Haute, where he served two terms as City Clerk beginning in 1879.
+In 1884, he ran successfully as a Democrat to represent Terre Haute in the Indiana General Assembly.
 History considers the 1885 State Assembly a productive legislature, but Debs did not see it that way and chose not to run for another term.
 By this time his official duties in the Brotherhood of Locomotive Firemen were demanding much of his time and energy, and the labor movement seemed to Debs to be a promising way to the achievement of his reformist goals.

 The experience of the Pullman Strike taught Debs that major changes were necessary in our laws if workers’ rights were to be advanced, so after his release from Woodstock his efforts were turned more to the political arena.
-He eventualy alligned with the American Socialist Party and ran five times as the party’s Presidential candidate.
+He eventually aligned with the American Socialist Party and ran five times as the party’s Presidential candidate.

 During these campaigns the Socialist Party put a number of issues on the national agenda and advanced perhaps by decades the legislation which achieved a number of objectives for working class America.
-The list includes giving women the right to vote.
-(Large numbers of Debs supporters were women) It includes legislation restricting child labor, and protecting workers’ rights to join unions and when necessary to strike.
+The list includes women’s suffrage (large numbers of Debs supporters were women).
+It includes legislation restricting child labor, and protecting workers’ rights to join unions and when necessary to strike.
 It would also include workplace safety, on the railroads and in the mines and factories.

 Debs was a tireless campaigner, but the pshysical demands of a presidential campaign were excessive.
 With no radio and television spots, and with little sympathetic coverage of Progressive, Third Party causes, there was no alternative but to travel incessantly, one city or whistle-stop at a time, in searing heat or numbing cold, before crowds large or small, in whatever hall, park or train station where a crowd could be assembled.